theimowski/SuaveMusicStoreTutorial/en/basic_routing.md

 `path` is a function of type:
 `string -> WebPart`
 It means that if we give it a string it will return WebPart.
-Under the hood, the function looks at the incoming request and returns `Some` if the paths match, and `None` otherwise.
+Under the hood, the function looks at the incoming request and returns `Some` if the path matches, and `None` otherwise.
-The `>>=` operator comes also from Suave library.
+The `>=>` operator comes also from Suave library.
 It composes two WebParts into one by first evaluating the WebPart on the left, and applying the WebPart on the right only if the first one returned `Some`.

 Let's move on to configuring a few routes in our application.
 To achieve that, we can use the `choose` function, which takes a list of WebParts, and chooses the first one that applies (returns `Some`), or if none WebPart applies, then choose will also return `None`: